 Image Processing

-Single subject data were processed using the AFNI suite of programs (Cox, 1996[Cox, 1996]).
+Single subject data were processed using the AFNI suite of programs [Cox, 1996].
 Anatomic images were skull stripped.
 The first six TRs from each run were removed to allow for scanner stabilization.
 Functional images were then corrected for slice acquisition time, motion corrected, smoothed with an 8mm FWHM Gaussian filter, and then normalized into standard Talairach space.
 Any TRs with greater than 10% outlier voxels or more than 3 mm of movement were removed and not included in our analyses.
 Data were submitted to a multiple regression analysis (3dDeconvolve) with explanatory variables representing conditions of interest (stimulus types); and nuisance regressors representing movement (3 rotation and 3 translation parameters) and drift (1st and 2nd order polynomial).
 This resulted in two sets of activation maps from each subject (beta images): two maps from the Passage Task (SPass minus rest, and PPass minus rest) and four maps from the Word Task: (simple evoked response to SWord, to PWord, to Vocod, and to FalseFont).

 Group Analysis

-Scans from each subject were normalized into the N27 standard space template (Talairach & Tournoux, 1988) for subsequent group analysis.
+Scans from each subject were normalized into the N27 standard space template [Talairach & Tournoux, 1988] for subsequent group analysis.
 Group analysis used 3dttest++ to apply one-sample t-tests on each condition in the two tasks to find regions of significant activation across all subjects (p = .001, FDR corrected).

 Partial Least Squares Analysis

 We utilized PLS analysis to investigate the relationships between patterns of brain activation, our experimental manipulations, and comprehension skill.
-PLS is a multivariate approach that allows for the analysis of complex relationships between brain and behavior by using data from the whole brain across conditions simultaneously [Krishnan et al., 2011; McIntosh et al., 1996] (McIntosh, Bookstein, Haxby, & Grady, 1996; Krishnan, Williams, McIntosh, & Abdi, 2011).
+PLS is a multivariate approach that allows for the analysis of complex relationships between brain and behavior by using data from the whole brain across conditions simultaneously [Krishnan et al., 2011; McIntosh et al., 1996].
 In addition, PLS is a bottom-up, data-driven approach that can identify relationships between brain and experimental design as well as brain and behavior without requiring a priori contrasts to be built into the model.
 We used two types of PLS: task and behavioral.
 Task PLS was used to determine the relationship between activation and the experimental conditions of the word and passage tasks.
 Behavioral PLS was used to determine how reading comprehension skill is related to activation across conditions.